AbduazizZiyodov/flask-authlib/docs/index.md

 ```

+# **✨ Features**

+!!! success "Goal of Project"

+    To allow python developers to add authentication functionality with one line of code!

+- [x] Library adds built-in `frontend` and `backend` that implements authentication functionality to your flask application automatically.

+- [x] The login and registration pages are ready for use.
+After starting and initializing your flask application templates (`templates/`) and static (`static/`) files will be copied on your app's folder (if you want, you can change these files any time).

+- [x] Better customization!
+You can customize this library by its configs.
+There are three types of configs:
+  - **Base** config
+  - **Templates** config
+  - **Alerts** config (alert messages)

+!!! help "Flask For Beginners"

-If you are a beginner in flask development, you can learn the basics of the flask on the next page 🙂
+    If you are a beginner in flask development, you can learn the basics of the flask on the `Flask For Beginners` section 🙂

-!!! info "License"

-    This project is licensed under the terms of the MIT license.